liam-sbhoo/TabDPT-inference/README.md

 pip install -e .
 ```

 You may also need a C++ compiler such as `g++` for building some dependencies.
-On Ubuntu, you can install it with
+On Ubuntu, you can install it with:
 ```
 sudo apt-get update
 sudo apt-get install g++
 ```

 Lastly, you will need a `python-dev` system package.
-To install `python3.11-dev` for instance, on Ubuntu, do the following:
+On Ubuntu, it can be installed with:
 ```
 sudo apt-get update
 sudo apt-get install python-dev